-Before working for the NC State AFL-CIO, she worked for the national AFL-CIO’s Union Community Fund, as Research Director for the Common Sense Foundation, and as State Policy Analyst for the Rural School & Community Trust.
+Before working for the NC State AFL-CIO, she worked for the national AFL-CIO’s Union Community Fund, as Research Director for the Common Sense Foundation, and as State Policy Analyst for the Rural School and Community Trust.

 MaryBe grew up in Hickory, North Carolina.
 She became involved with union organizing as a student and is passionate about organizing workers in the South.
 MaryBe frequently speaks to groups around the country about the importance of building a strong labor movement in the South.